 Georg Hager holds a PhD in computational physics from the University of Greifswald.
 He has been working with high performance systems since 1995, and is now a senior research scientist in the HPC group at Erlangen Regional Computing Center (RRZE).
 His daily work encompasses all aspects of HPC user support and training, assessment of novel system and processor architectures, and supervision of student projects and theses.
 Recent research includes architecture-specific optimization for current microprocessors, performance modeling on processor and system levels, and the efficient use of hybrid parallel systems.
-A full list of publications, talks, and other HPC-related stuff he is interested in can be found in his blog: http://blogs.fau.de/hager.
+His textbook "Introduction to High Performance Computing for Scientists and Engineers" is recommended reading for many HPC-related courses and lectures worldwide.
+A full list of publications, talks, and other things he is interested in can be found in his blog: http://blogs.fau.de/hager.